ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 > Can I use my own nameservers?
 >> Yes, you can.
 But you need to make sure you create glue records with your domain registrar.
 For example if you want "ns1.mydomain.com" and "ns2.mydomain.com", you must set up glue records for both which must point to the IP of your server.
 If your domain is registered with OVHcloud, you can follow [this guide.](../../domains/glue_registry/#step-1-add-the-glue-records).
 Please note that this can take 24 hours to create.
 > Why set root password?
 >> WHM by default uses the root user for authentication and the one time link allows access to complete first setup and change root password.
-Next time you login to WHM you must use the root user and the password you have set.
+Next time you log in to WHM you must use the root user and the password you have set.
 > Where is my license for cPanel?
->> You can purchase a license from OVHcloud for your VPS via the [OVHcloud control panel](https://www.ovh.com/manager/dedicated/#/configuration/license/order).
+>> You can purchase a license from OVHcloud for your VPS via the [OVHcloud Control Panel](https://www.ovh.com/manager/dedicated/#/configuration/license/order).

 #### Plesk

 This section will explain the first steps specifically for the Plesk pre-installed image.
 Steps marked with * will have FAQ at the end of the steps.

-1. Open the email from us which contains your application login details.
+1. Open the email from OVHcloud which contains your application login details.
 2. Click on the URL for Plesk in the email.
 3. Log in using the username and password provided in the email.
 4. Once logged in, Plesk will ask you to provide:
     a) Your contact information
     b) A new password for the "admin" user which you will use for login on the Plesk panel
     c) Licence information*